Managing a Natural Process

-After three years, during which 10 fires burned a total of 831 acres in the two natural fire zones, the non-suppression area was expanded to include most of the park, except for developed areas and a buffer zone at the park boundary.
+After three years, during which 10 fires burned a total of 831 acres in the two fire zones, the non-suppression area was expanded to include most of the park, except for developed areas and a buffer zone on the park boundary.
 Starting with Yellowstone and Bridger Teton National Forest in 1976, cooperative agreements were adopted among all Greater Yellowstone federal lands that by 1986 allowed natural fires to burn across shared public land boundaries.
 Yellowstone National Park and Bridger-Teton National Forest in 1976, cooperative agreements were adopted among all Greater Yellowstone federal lands that by 1986 allowed natural fires to burn across shared public land boundaries.

 From 1972 to 1987, 235 fires were allowed to burn 33,759 acres in Yellowstone.
 The summers of 1982–1987 were wetter than average, which may have contributed to the relatively low fire activity during that period.
 Yellowstone’s fire managers began revising the park’s fire management plan.
 The new plan permitted some lightning-caused fires to burn under natural conditions; provided for suppressing fires that threatened human life, property, special natural features, and historic and cultural sites; and recommended prescribed burns when and where necessary and practical to reduce hazard fuels.
 It was in the final stages of approval in spring 1988.